L.B. Foster (FSTR)

 Competitors offering similar products include Trinity Industries (NYSE:TRN), Quanta Services (NYSE:PWR), and Aegion (NASDAQ:AEGN).

 A company’s long-term sales performance can indicate its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-L.B.
-Foster struggled to consistently generate demand over the last five years as its sales dropped at a 2.3% annual rate.
-This was below our standards and is a sign of poor business quality.
+Unfortunately, L.B.
+Foster struggled to consistently increase demand as its $507.8 million of sales for the trailing 12 months was close to its revenue five years ago.
+This was below our standards and is a sign of lacking business quality.

-Looking ahead, sell-side analysts expect revenue to grow 7.9% over the next 12 months, an improvement versus the last two years.
-This projection is above average for the sector and suggests its newer products and services will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 12% over the next 12 months, an improvement versus the last two years.
+This projection is healthy and suggests its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power

 L.B.
 Foster has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 19.6% gross margin over the last five years.
+As you can see below, it averaged a 19.9% gross margin over the last five years.
 Said differently, L.B.
-Foster had to pay a chunky $80.44 to its suppliers for every $100 in revenue.
-L.B.
-Foster Trailing 12-Month Gross Margin
+Foster had to pay a chunky $80.11 to its suppliers for every $100 in revenue.

 7. Operating Margin